usefulbbs/DA-IMRN/README.md

 Data: Part of the source data.

 predata folder： Randomly generated data set used in this experiment.
-You can generate new predata through the code of dataset_generation.
+You can generate new predata using the code of dataset_generation.

+Any probelm, please feel free to contact me at liangzou@cumt.edu.cn